Sheri and Katie will join me!

 Next, turn off the oven.
-Let the ribs remain in the closed oven for another hour.
+Let the ribs remain in the closed oven for another 45-minutes.

-While the ribs are sitting in the oven, when appropriate fire up your BBQ/grill and get the cooking grate nice and hot.
+While the ribs are sitting in the oven, fire up your BBQ/grill and get the cooking grate nice and hot.

 Now we’re ready for “show time.”
-Take the ribs out of the oven and directly onto the grate, bone side down.
-Slather your favorite BBQ sauce (Sweet Baby Rays is a big winner in my household) on the meat side.
-After three minutes flip the ribs and apply the sauce onto the bone side.
+Take the ribs out of the oven, and out of the pan, and place directly onto the grate, meat side down.
+Slather a nice thin layer of sauce (Sweet Baby Rays is a big winner in my household) onto the bone side.
 Let them cook for 5-minutes.
-This will allow for some nice grill marks to develop and allow the sauce to caramelize.
-When 5-minutes are up, flip the ribs back onto the bone side and let them cook for another 2-minutes.

 Finally, get those ribs off the grill and onto a big serving plate!
-Don’t be surprised if a couple bare bones lay behind.
 Once served, the meat will literally fall off the bone.
 If your guests want additional sauce on their ribs make it available—and don’t forget a roll of paper towels in the middle of the table.